Links on SoundGuys may earn us a commission. Learn more.

 The speaker has a few buttons scattered around, but the most prominent ones are the thin brass buttons up top.
 These three buttons let you adjust volume and provide some basic EQ settings as well.
 You can raise or lower the bass or treble right from the speaker which is helpful when your phone isn’t nearby.
 The microphones also pick up the hotword “Alexa” very well and even with music playing loudly I had very few issues getting the speaker to hear me.

-Setting up the speaker was also easy.
-All you need to do is plug it in and follow the steps in the Marshall Voice and Amazon Alexa apps to set it up.
+Yes, the power of any smart speaker usually comes from, well, its smart assistant.
+To get started, plug it in and follow the steps in the Marshall Voice and Amazon Alexa apps to set it up.
 Setup is fairly simple as they both walk you through the process of connecting the speaker to your Wi-Fi network and then turning on the Alexa functionality.
 If you already have another device with Amazon Alexa compatibility you can group them together based on rooms for a multiroom experience.
-Of course, Marshall would probably prefer you use other Marshall speakers, but it works just fine with Echo devices as well.

 The only way to stream from other services is to pair your source device via to the Marshall Uxbridge Voice over Bluetooth 4.2.
 This process is easy enough so it isn’t much of a hassle, but it means that you’ll be limited to the roughly 10m range of Bluetooth which isn’t as good as what you’ll get while connected over Wi-Fi.
 If you’re on iOS you can also just Airplay your audio as this has Airplay 2 compatibility, but Android users are out of luck in that regard.